awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

+### Error: Error occurred while generating TLS config: ErrUnknownURIScheme<a name="troubleshooting-unknown-uri-scheme"></a>

+**Solution:** You might see this error when the AWS IoT Greengrass Core software does not start\.
+Make sure the properties in the [crypto](gg-core.md#config-json-crypto) section of the Greengrass configuration file are valid\.
+The error message should provide more information\.

+Open `config.json` \(located in `/greengrass-root/config`\) and check the `crypto` section\.
+For example, certificate and key paths must use the correct URI format and point to the correct location\.

 ### Error: Runtime failed to start: unable to start workers: container test timed out\.<a name="troubleshoot-post-start-health-check"></a>

 **Solution:** You might see this error when the AWS IoT Greengrass Core software does not start\.
 Set the `postStartHealthCheckTimeout` property in the [Greengrass configuration file](gg-core.md#config-json)\.
 This optional property configures the amount of time \(in milliseconds\) that the Greengrass daemon waits for the post\-start health check to finish\.
 The default value is 30 seconds \(30000 ms\)\.